bkulyk/flip-flop/README.md

 loaded.
 It's quick and easy to use, but it requres a deployment if a feature needs to be quickly flipped.

+### ActiveRecord

+Allows feature settings to be stored in a database table.
+Because of typecasting and additional garbage collection this will not be as fast as the YAML adapter.
+Futher efforts will be made to makeing The ActiveRecord adapter more performant.

 Extending FlipFlop
 ------------------